flux-capacitor/flux-capacitor/README.md

 - New collection methods: `updateWhere`, `destroyWhere`
 - **Easy replaying with updated reducers a.k.a migrating to new data model without writing migrations and with zero down-time**
 - **Time machine: Periodical snapshots and easy way to recreate state of data at a random point of time**
+- Optional snapshotting for more efficient time machine
 - Saga support
-- Make reducers usable in frontend with other libs than redux as well: MobX, RxJs
+- Make reducers usable in frontend with other libs than Redux as well: MobX, RxJs
-- Optionally: Move old events periodically to "icelog" (some other, possibly slower, but cheaper storage)
+- Move old events periodically to "icelog" (some other, possibly slower, but cheaper storage: Amazon Glacier for instance)
 - Support for other storage engines (Mongo, ...)